stormpath/stormpath-cli/README.md

     Current context set to the application 'My Application'.
     Account / Groups actions are configured to target 'My Application'.

+Note: To clear the current context use the `stormpath unset` command.

 Note: Resource attributes can be specified with or without the `--`.
 For instance:

     stormpath create account -e user@email.com username=dvader given-name=Anakin surname=Skywalker